asyncapi/community/docs/styleguide/seo.md

 ```html
 alt="Diagram of EDAs"
 ```
+The above example is not only concise, but also uses keywords (EDAs) and accurately describes the image used in the tutorial.
 #### URLs

 URLs are addresses to webpages and other forms of online content.
 In the context of SEO, they help make it easier for users to gain access content.
 To make them SEO-friendly, use the following methods: